-David Thorpe — one of the short story writers, poets and non-fiction writers commissioned from two Weatherfrionts conferences on climate change — explores the thinking that went into his story, now included in the free anthology of the winning pieces.
+David Thorpe — one of the short story writers, poets and non-fiction writers commissioned from two Weatherfronts climate change conferences — explores the thinking that went into his story, included in the free anthology of the winning pieces.

 approximate Reading Time: 5 minutes

 I have a story, ‘For The Greater Good’, in the new collection, Weatherfronts.
 Here is a tracing of my thought processes that led to me writing it.

 Originating with Thomas More’s 1516 book Utopia, the eponymous word literally means “no-place”, or any non-existent society ‘described in considerable detail’… as in his book.
 But over time it has come to mean an ideal sort of society in which everyone has what they need and there is peace and justice for all.
 Perhaps everyone has their own idea of what utopia would be like.